-Social distancing is a preventative measure that everyone practices, but quarantine applies strictly to individuals who have been exposed to the virus but are not showing any symptoms.
+Social distancing is a preventive measure that everyone practices, but quarantine applies strictly to individuals who have been exposed to the virus but are not showing any symptoms.
 The intent of quarantine is to keep people who have been exposed to the virus away from people who have not been exposed.
 During quarantine, the exposed individual should avoid public places and physical contact with others.
-The length of time someone needs to be quarantined relates to the incubation period of the virus, which is 14 days for COVID-19.
+The length of time someone needs to be quarantined relates to the incubation period of the virus, which is at most 14 days for COVID-19.

 The most extreme measure is self-isolation, which applies to anyone who contracts COVID-19 and experiences symptoms.
 Self-isolation takes quarantine a step further by keeping the ill person separate from everyone else, even other people who live in the same house.
-It involves having a room designated for the person in isolation, a separate bathroom from the rest of the residents (if possible) and contact with only one individual designated as a caregiver if necessary.
+It involves having a room designated for the person in isolation, a separate bathroom from the rest of the residents (if possible) and contact with only one individual designated as a caregiver if one is needed.

 Reproductive Rate (R0)